DrFarouk/word2vec-streaming-topic-clustering/README.md

 # Word2Vec Embeddings and Topic Clustering on a  News Dataset

-This repository contains part of my MSc *Machine Learning on Big Data* coursework (at University of East London).
+This repository contains a personal project based on my MSc *Machine Learning on Big Data* coursework (at University of East London), and is not an official university resource.
 The aim is to demonstrate how distributed word embeddings and clustering can be implemented on a large news dataset using PySpark and then extended to a real‑time streaming use case.

 The work is split into two main parts: